MattPat1981/Covid-Socio-Ethno-Econ-Models/README.md

-# Covid-Socio-Ethno-Econ-Models
-A KMeans Clustering algorithm and a Linear Regression that look at Covid-19 by County
+# KMeans Clustering using Covid and Socio-Economic Data

 ### A look at how clustering algorithms like KMeans can help us better understand Covid-19's affects on different US counties